United States of America

 All across the Gulf of Mexico, from Florida to Texas, is hurricane territory.
 These happen pretty much every year, and bring devastating winds and floods.
 The season runs from June – November, so I would avoid visiting the region during this time.

-If you’re visiting the west coast, you should be wary of earthquakes.
+If you’re visiting the West Coast, you should be wary of earthquakes.
 These are common in California, but can also strike Oregon and Washington.
 There are fears of an overdue ‘big one’ happening soon, which would cause devastating damage and spawn a tsunami.

 The Mid-West and Southern states are home to tornado alley.
 The USA gets over 1000 tornados every year, far more than any other country.
 Some of these are massive, and can cause serious damage or death.

 The other thing to be aware of is extreme heat and cold.
 Summer heatwaves can be deadly, especially when combined with high humidity.
 Adding to this, wildfires are common during the summer heat, and they can get out of hand very fast.
 In 2018, California had a wildfire which killed 88 people.
-Extreme cold and blizzards can also be deadly, especially if you get caught out in them.
+Extreme cold and blizzards can also be deadly, especially if you get caught in them.
 In early 2019, a Polar Vortex caused some extremely cold temperatures across the country, killing dozens of people.

 Thankfully, the USA is a modern, rich country who are well prepared to deal with these events when they occur.
 Always follow the advice of local authorities.
 With the exception of earthquakes, you’ll have plenty of time to prepare for any of the above disasters, and you should be fine!
 If you’re told to evacuate, then evacuate.
 Wildfires, hurricanes, and tornados, are no joke.
 They will get you even if you’re inside and ‘safe’.